sci-42ver/SICP_SDF/sicp_exercise.md

 # notice
 - I *didn't prove those theorems* which are not proved before when learning DMIA and mcs since I am not reading SICP to learn maths.
 (SkipMath)
-- I mainly follow the wiki.
+- I mainly follow the wiki (from about sicp-ex-2.53 I only read codes first and then possibly the description if not understanding the solution for *code exercises*).
   Then I read repo xxyzz/SICP codes.
   - *repo read up to* (notice from about 2.42, I only gives a glimpse of these solutions and  probably they are already in schemewiki).
-    I have read repo solution chapter 1,2.1~78 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    I have read repo solution chapter 1,2.1~81 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
     - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - *Comment style* I follow [this](http://community.schemewiki.org/?comment-style)
 - I always give *tests* but sometimes I didn't since tests actually don't ensure the correctness.